Defending Your Savings Against Significant Downturns

 Takeaways

-• Trend following can be used to reduce the probability of holding securities into a significant downturn.
+• Trend following systematically reduces the probability of holding securities into a significant downturn.

-• The reduction in risk may come at the expense of a reduction of CAGR.
+• While the reduction in risk can come at the expense of a minor reduction in CAGR, the risk-adjusted returns (Sharpe ratios) are significantly superior to buy-and-hold.

 A Practical Example